dglux/skyspark-auth/README.md

 # skyspark-auth

-this library provide api to authenticate to skyspark server with niagara / dsa server's web proxy
+this library provide api to authenticate to skyspark server with dglux niagara server's web proxy

 forked from
 https://bitbucket.org/skyfoundry/haystack-auth-node/src/master/